certbot/certbot/docs/contributing.rst

 integration tests for you.
 However, you may want to run them locally before submitting your pull request.
 You need Docker and docker-compose installed and working.

-The tox environment `integration` will setup Pebble, the Let's Encrypt ACME CA server for integration testing, then launch the Certbot integration tests.
+The tox environment `integration` will setup `Pebble`_, the Let's Encrypt ACME CA server for integration testing, then launch the Certbot integration tests.

 With a user allowed to access your local Docker daemon, run: